iPhone app iPad app Android phone app Android tablet app More

 In part, the do-gooder fib has persisted so long because there is true altruism online.
 Netizens edit pages on Wikipedia, submit links to Reddit and even engage in "hacktivism" through Anonymous not for money but for goodwill.
 Often, these folks are genuinely interested in helping humanity through their Internet activity -- and aren't paid to do it.

-But as much as they'd like to pretend to be, Apple, Facebook and its ilk aren't charities; they're corporations.
-We can trust that Jobs did believe his business was good for the world and that Zuck does believe.
+But as much as they'd like to pretend to be, Apple, Facebook and their ilk aren't charities; they're corporations.
+We can trust that Jobs did believe his business was good for the world, and that Zuckerberg feels the same about Facebook.
 But it's also important for both companies' carefully manicured mystique for us to think of them as more than just businesses.
 Facebook chooses such cozy words as "like" and "share" to cloud its relationship with advertisers, according to academic research.
 Apple happily encourages the idea, dear to its greatest fans, that it's selling a philosophy, not products.

 Even tech industry insiders sometimes take issue with the do-gooder myth.
 Larry Ellison, the unapologetic billionaire CEO of Oracle, is happy to put the wannabe saints of Silicon Valley in their place.
 Speaking with journalist Mark Leibovich in 2000 about tech titans who pass off their work as "Crusades for Good," Ellison offered a sarcastic description of his company's mission that poked fun at the being-good-matters-more-than-the-billions ethos.